marwan-abdellah/Buildyard/README.md

 Setting NAME\_FORCE\_BUILD to ON will disable finding installed versions of the project, causing the project to be always build from source.

+## Targets

+Below are the targets in addition to the standard targets of ExternalProject.cmake:

+### NAME-buildonly

+Builds only the the given project without considering dependencies, update and configure steps.

+### NAME-projects

+Builds all non-optional dependees of the given project, useful for testing downstream projects after API changes.

+### NAME-deps

+Builds all dependencies of the given project.

+### stats

+Runs 'SCM status' on all projects.